octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/workflows/#get-a-workflow

 Gets a specific workflow.
 You can also replace `:workflow_id` with `:workflow_file_name`.
 For example, you could use `main.yml`.
 Anyone with read access to the repository can use this endpoint.
+If the repository is private you must use an access token with the `repo` scope.
 GitHub Apps must have the `actions` permission to use this endpoint.

 ### parameters